How many people live in subsidized housing in New Hampshire?

 New Hampshire, 2023

-Fifty percent of households living in subsidized housing in New Hampshire are headed by people age 62 and older, the age when people can start receiving Social Security benefits.
-People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 30% of all households in subsidized housing in New Hampshire.
+Fifty percent of households living in subsidized housing are headed by people age 62 and older, the youngest age when people can qualify for Social Security.
+People aged 25 to 50 were considered “prime-age workers,” and households led by this group make up 30% of all households in subsidized housing.
+Understanding these demographics is crucial for addressing the needs and challenges faced by different age groups in subsidized housing.

 Change location to see this data for other areas